İzmit: History

 Nicomedia remained under Byzantine rule until the late 11th century, when it was captured by Seljuk Turks.
 However, the city soon returned to Byzantine sovereignty as a consequence of the successes of the First Crusade.
 After the sack of Constantinople in 1204, during the Fourth Crusade, the city of Nicomedia, with most of the Bithynia province, became a part of the Latin Empire.
 It was recaptured by the Byzantines around 1235 and stayed within Byzantine borders until the first half of the 14th century.
 The city was conquered by the Ottoman Turks in 1337.
-Byzantine rule was restored after the Battle of Ankara in 1402, during the Ottoman Interregnum; but the Ottomans reconquered the city in 1419.
-Under Ottoman rule, it was the capital of the Sanjak of Kocaeli.

 In the early 20th century, it remained the seat of a pasha, a Greek metropolitan, and an Armenian archbishop.

 İzmit was occupied by the United Kingdom on 6 July 1920, during the Turkish War of Independence.
 The British left it to Greece on 27 October 1920. İzmit was re-taken by the Turks on 28 June 1921.
 As of 1920, the British reported that the city had a population of about 13,000.
-In 1920–1921 atrocities were committed in the city and its surroundings during the Greco-Turkish War (1919–1922) against the civilian population.
+In 1920–1921 atrocities were committed in the city and its surroundings during the Greco-Turkish War (1919–1922) against the Greek civilian population.
 An Allied report (on 1 June 1921) stated that a large number of excesses were committed by both sides during the last year, while the Turkish atrocities in the Izmit peninsula "have been more considerable and ferocious than those on the part of the Greeks".